Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 }
 ```

-## ConfigurationStore
+## Configuration Store
 Uses an app's [configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1) as the underlying store.
 Most of the sample projects use this store for simplicity.
 This store is case insensitive when retrieving tenant information by tenant identifier.

 This store is read-only and calls to `TryAdd`, `TryUpdate`, and `TryRemove` will throw a `NotImplementedException`.
-However, if the app is configured to reload its configuration if the source changes, e.g. `appSettings.json` is updated, then the multitenant store will reflect the change.
+However, if the app is configured to reload its configuration if the source changes, e.g. `appsettings.json` is updated, then the multitenant store will reflect the change.

 Configure by calling `WithConfigurationStore` after `AddMultiTenant` in the `ConfigureServices` method of the app's `Startup` class.
 By default it will use the root configuration object and search for a section named "Finbuckle:MultiTenant:Stores:ConfigurationStore".
 An overload of `WithConfigurationStore` allows for a different base configuration object or section name if needed.